-Home to one-quarter of humanity — one-fifth of whom are youth — South Asia has the world’s largest concentration of poverty and malnutrition.
-The Green Revolution positioned South Asia to produce one-quarter of the world’s consumed food, but the region’s agrifood systems today face formidable poverty reduction, climate change and environmental challenges.
-Significant hurdles remain to securing an adequate and affordable supply of diverse foods necessary for sustainable healthy diets.
-Social, economic and geographic inequalities create barriers from production to consumption, disproportionately affecting the poor.
-Unhealthy food consumption is rising, with many nutritious foods too costly for the poor.
+Home to one-quarter of humanity — one-fifth of whom are youth — South Asia has the world’s largest concentration of poverty and malnutrition, but also a great potential to make the global food systems more sustainable and diverse.
+The region’s agrifood systems face formidable poverty reduction, climate change and environmental challenges in providing an adequate and affordable supply of diverse foods required for a sustainable healthy diet.
+Social, economic and geographic inequalities create barriers from production to consumption, and the region’s poor consume increasing amounts of unhealthy food.

-South Asia’s predominantly rice-based farming systems are threatened by unsustainable groundwater withdrawal.
-Natural resource degradation, low resource use efficiency, and agriculture-based air pollution undermine sustainability and human health.
-These issues contribute to rural out-migration — particularly of youth — resulting in rising labor scarcity and increased production costs.
-Many farmers suffer from weak markets, poor access to extension, limited access to irrigation, and insufficient policy support.
-These issues contribute to nearly 22 million hectares being fallowed across South Asia following the monsoon-season rice harvest.
+South Asia’s predominantly cereal-based farming systems are threatened by unsustainable groundwater withdrawal.
+Natural resource degradation, low resource use efficiency and agriculture-based air pollution undermine sustainability and affect human health.
+The region is challenged by rural out-migration — particularly of youth — resulting in rising labor scarcity and increased production costs.
+Many farmers face challenges accessing markets, extension information and equitable irrigation.
+These issues are exacerbated by challenges in developing appropriate policy support and contribute to nearly 22 million hectares being fallowed across South Asia following the monsoon-season rice harvest.

 This objective will be achieved through:

-- Transforming agroecosystems and rural economies to boost income, generate jobs and support diversified food production within environmental boundaries: generating linkages between farmers, landscapes and markets to diversify agricultural production, increase farmers’ incomes and foster rural entrepreneurship within environmental boundaries.
+- Transforming agroecosystems and rural economies to boost income, generate jobs and support diversified food production by generating linkages between farmers, landscapes and markets, increasing farmers’ incomes and fostering environmentally sustainable rural entrepreneurship.

-- Improving access to and affordability of sustainably produced healthy foods through evidence and actions across the food system: creating favorable environments for diversification; improving access to inputs for and marketability of sustainable nutritious food; and improving access to healthy food for the poor through changes in food retail environments.
+- Improving access to and affordability of sustainably produced healthy foods through evidence and actions across the food system to help create favourable environments for diversification by improving access to inputs for and marketability of sustainable nutritious food, and by increasing access to healthy food for the poor through changes in food retail environments.

-- Understanding behavioral and structural determinants of sustainable healthy diets: studying dietary practices of food consumers; identifying determinants of food choices; and testing innovations to support consumption of sustainable healthy diets.
+- Overcoming behavioural and structural challenges to sustainable healthy diets by studying dietary practices of food consumers, identifying determinants of food choices and testing innovations to support consumption of sustainable healthy diets.

 Proposed 3-year outcomes include:

-- Sub-national governments, donors, the private sector or development partners co-develop knowledge systems and engage with networks reaching at least 1,000 stakeholders and decision-makers to inform at least four policies, programs or market interventions supporting agrifood systems transformation.
+- Sub-national governments, donors, the private sector and/or development partners co-develop knowledge systems and engage with networks reaching at least 5,000 stakeholders and decision-makers to inform at least four policies/programs and/or market interventions supporting agrifood systems transformation.

-- Data-informed actions supporting agrifood systems are implemented by sub-national governments, donors, the private sector or development partners, encouraging agrifood systems change in at least eight of the Initiative’s learning locations.
+- Data informed actions supporting agrifood systems are implemented by sub-national governments, donors, the private sector and/or development partners, encouraging agrifood systems change in at least eight learning locations.

-- Farmers implement improved farming practices or diversify production systems on at least 1.42 million hectares, averting 16.24 million tons CO2-equivalent greenhouse gas emissions.
+- Farmers implement improved farming practices and/or diversify production systems on at least 0.71 million hectares averting greenhouse gas emissions by 8.21 million tons CO2 equivalent.

-- Innovations in entrepreneurial rural service provision markets and public and private extension systems are supported to accelerate uptake of improved farm management practices and production diversification by at least 1.16 million farmers, including 400,000 women.
+- Innovations in entrepreneurial rural service provision markets and public and private extension systems are supported to accelerate uptake of improved farm management practices and production diversification by at least 0.58 million farmers including 0.20 million women.

-- Business models supporting farm product aggregation, better pricing for farmers at the farmgate and shortened value chains benefit at least 190,000 farmers, including 95,000 women.
+- Business models supporting farm product aggregation, better pricing for farmers at the farm gate and/or shortened value chains benefit at least 95,000 farmers (47,500 of whom will be women).

-- At least three food product supply chains are targeted to reduce food waste or financial losses for food distributers, processors or retailers.
+- At least two food product supply chains reduce food waste and/or financial losses for food distributors, processors and/or retailers.

-- At least 10 local governments engage in efforts to reshape rural food environments to support access to affordable and nutritious food.
+- At least five local governments engage in efforts to reshape rural food environments to support access to affordable and nutritious food.

-- At least two nutrition behavior change programs operated by governments or NGOs provide evidence-based guidance to consumers on sustainable healthy diets, benefiting 480,000 women.
+- At least two nutrition behavior change programs operated by governments and/or NGOs provide evidence-based guidance to consumers on sustainable and healthy diets, benefiting 0.24 million people (all women).

 Projected impacts and benefits include: